6CATSPRO (“We”) are committed to protecting and respecting your privacy.

 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

-Who are 6CATS International and what do we do?
+Who are 6CATSPRO and what do we do?

-We are an international, compliance and contractor management business.
-We provide compliant payment services, of varying types, in more than 70 countries.
+We are a specialist compliance partner for the international recruitment sector.
 We collect the personal data of the following types of people to allow us to undertake our business;

 - Prospective and live client contacts;